heixiaopengyou/frame_sequence_Br/README.md

 The .mat files (frames) are to be standardized and resampled in matlab to meet the output size of the ToF sensor proposed by ST Microelectronics, before setting up a datastore and feeding the data to the neural network.

-Two models shall be proposed, a 2D convolutional neural network from scratch and a pretrained network (alexnet).
+Two models shall be proposed, a 2D convolutional neural network from scratch and a pretrained network.

 After model shall be fine tuned, and after considerable accuracy, prunned and quantized.